Jr-hackerman/PsyberStatusScanner/README.md

 # PsyberStatusScanner
-A tool for finding the Web status and redirection location of a massive list of domains.
+A tool for finding the status and redirection location of a massive list of domains and sub-domains.

 ### Introduction